 Bring your baby with you to try the stroller out for size.
 It should have a deep seat and a secure seat belt.
 Your baby should have good head control before riding in a jogging stroller.
-You may want to wait until the baby is 12 months so that a bicycle helmet may be used to offer extra protection.
+Most are not recommended for babies under 6 months old.
+You may want to wait until the baby is 12 months so that a bicycle helmet can be used if you want extra protection.
 Another way to prevent excess jostling of your baby's head is to run on a smooth surface.

 Wear bright clothing so that you can be easily seen by motorists.
 Dress yourself and your child appropriately for the weather.
 Remember that baby will not be breaking a sweat, so they may need extra layers or a blanket in cooler weather.
 Never, never let go of the stroller or safety wrist strap, it can easily get away from you.

 Adding a child seat makes a bike unstable; this extra weight can shift unpredictably while you ride.
 Experts recommend that only very skilled cyclists carry a child on their bike, and that the child must be able to hold their head up, able to sit unaided, and wear a properly fitted helmet.

 There are two options for bike seats: front mounted and rear mounted.
 Each has its pros and cons, and there is no clear consensus on which is safest.